hpcc-systems/helm-chart/helm/examples/logging/README.md

 ### Target Category Filtering

-The available target categories include disaster(DIS), error(ERR), warning(WRN),information(INF),progress(PRO),metrics(MET).
+The available target categories include disaster(DIS), error(ERR), warning(WRN),information(INF),progress(PRO).
 The category (or class) filter is controlled by the `<section>`.logging.classes value, comprised of 3 letter codes delimited by the aggregation operator (+) or the removal operator (-).

     For example, the mydali instance's log output to include all classes except for progress: helm install myhpcc ./hpcc --set dali[0].logging.classes="ALL-PRO" --set dali[0].name="mydali"

 ### Log Detail Level Configuration
 Log output verbosity can be adjusted from "critical messages only" (1) up to "report all messages" (100).
-The default log level is rather high (80) and should be adjusted accordingly.
+By default, the log level is set highest (100).

     For example, verbosity should be medium for all components: helm install myhpcc ./hpcc --set global.logging.detail="50"